Considering Teachery vs Teachable?

 #8 Email

-The problem with this is that you’ll have to pay for an entirely separate service to send out emails with.
-This will cost you roughly $15 to $30 a month to have on top of your monthly fee from Teachery.
+The problem is that you’ll have to pay for an entirely separate email service.
+This will cost you roughly $15 to $30 a month on top of your monthly fee from Teachery.

 Teachable 7 Teachery 1